Personal Wealth Partners Acquires 8 Shares of Alphabet Inc. (NASDAQ:GOOGL)

-Personal Wealth Partners lifted its position in Alphabet Inc. (NASDAQ:GOOGL – Get Rating) by 11.3% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 79 shares of the information services provider’s stock after buying an additional 8 shares during the quarter.
-Personal Wealth Partners’ holdings in Alphabet were worth $220,000 as of its most recent filing with the Securities and Exchange Commission.
+Personal Wealth Partners grew its holdings in Alphabet Inc. (NASDAQ:GOOGL – Get Rating) by 11.3% in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 79 shares of the information services provider’s stock after acquiring an additional 8 shares during the period.
+Personal Wealth Partners’ holdings in Alphabet were worth $220,000 as of its most recent SEC filing.

-Other institutional investors have also recently modified their holdings of the company.
-Bay Rivers Group raised its stake in Alphabet by 5.9% during the 1st quarter.
-Bay Rivers Group now owns 1,418 shares of the information services provider’s stock valued at $3,944,000 after purchasing an additional 79 shares during the last quarter.
-Pinnacle Wealth Management Group Inc. increased its holdings in Alphabet by 2.6% in the 1st quarter.
-Pinnacle Wealth Management Group Inc. now owns 390 shares of the information services provider’s stock valued at $1,085,000 after buying an additional 10 shares during the period.
-White Knight Strategic Wealth Advisors LLC increased its holdings in Alphabet by 2.3% in the 1st quarter.
-White Knight Strategic Wealth Advisors LLC now owns 1,084 shares of the information services provider’s stock valued at $3,015,000 after buying an additional 24 shares during the period.
-Regatta Capital Group LLC bought a new stake in Alphabet in the 4th quarter valued at $9,409,000.
-Finally, Lehman & Derafelo Financial Resources LLC increased its holdings in Alphabet by 14.6% in the 1st quarter.
-Lehman & Derafelo Financial Resources LLC now owns 275 shares of the information services provider’s stock valued at $765,000 after buying an additional 35 shares during the period.
-Institutional investors and hedge funds own 41.70% of the company’s stock.
+Other hedge funds have also bought and sold shares of the company.
+Clean Yield Group lifted its stake in shares of Alphabet by 3.6% in the first quarter.
+Clean Yield Group now owns 545 shares of the information services provider’s stock worth $1,516,000 after buying an additional 19 shares during the last quarter.
+Mascoma Wealth Management LLC lifted its stake in shares of Alphabet by 10.5% in the first quarter.
+Mascoma Wealth Management LLC now owns 221 shares of the information services provider’s stock worth $615,000 after buying an additional 21 shares during the last quarter.
+Menard Financial Group LLC lifted its stake in shares of Alphabet by 1.9% in the first quarter.
+Menard Financial Group LLC now owns 600 shares of the information services provider’s stock worth $1,669,000 after buying an additional 11 shares during the last quarter.
+Balasa Dinverno & Foltz LLC lifted its stake in shares of Alphabet by 0.8% in the first quarter.
+Balasa Dinverno & Foltz LLC now owns 4,808 shares of the information services provider’s stock worth $13,373,000 after buying an additional 40 shares during the last quarter.
+Finally, Westside Investment Management Inc. lifted its stake in shares of Alphabet by 7.1% in the first quarter.
+Westside Investment Management Inc. now owns 1,335 shares of the information services provider’s stock worth $527,245,000 after buying an additional 89 shares during the last quarter.
+41.70% of the stock is owned by institutional investors.

-In other Alphabet news, Director Lawrence Page sold 100 shares of Alphabet stock in a transaction on Monday, April 18th.
-The shares were sold at an average price of $2,574.16, for a total transaction of $257,416.00.
-Following the completion of the transaction, the director now directly owns 19,527,502 shares of the company’s stock, valued at $50,266,914,548.32.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Prabhakar Raghavan sold 490 shares of Alphabet stock in a transaction on Tuesday, May 3rd.
-The stock was sold at an average price of $2,335.30, for a total value of $1,144,297.00.
-Following the sale, the senior vice president now directly owns 497 shares of the company’s stock, valued at approximately $1,160,644.10.
-The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 5,839 shares of company stock valued at $12,873,739.
-Company insiders own 11.44% of the company’s stock.
+Several equities analysts recently commented on GOOGL shares.
+BMO Capital Markets cut their target price on shares of Alphabet from $3,300.00 to $3,000.00 and set an “outperform” rating for the company in a research note on Wednesday, April 27th.
+Mizuho cut their target price on shares of Alphabet from $3,600.00 to $3,500.00 and set a “buy” rating for the company in a research note on Wednesday, April 27th.
+Evercore ISI cut their target price on shares of Alphabet from $3,500.00 to $3,300.00 and set an “outperform” rating for the company in a research note on Wednesday, April 27th.
+JMP Securities cut their target price on shares of Alphabet from $3,300.00 to $3,200.00 and set a “market outperform” rating for the company in a research note on Thursday, June 30th.
+Finally, StockNews.com cut shares of Alphabet from a “buy” rating to a “hold” rating in a research note on Friday, April 29th.
+One analyst has rated the stock with a hold rating, thirty-four have issued a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus price target of $3,244.22.

-Shares of Alphabet are scheduled to split on Monday, July 18th.
+Shares of Alphabet are going to split before the market opens on Monday, July 18th.
 The 20-1 split was announced on Tuesday, February 1st.
-The newly created shares will be issued to shareholders after the market closes on Friday, July 15th.
+The newly issued shares will be payable to shareholders after the closing bell on Friday, July 15th.

-Alphabet (NASDAQ:GOOGL – Get Rating) last released its earnings results on Tuesday, April 26th.
-The information services provider reported $24.62 earnings per share for the quarter, missing the consensus estimate of $25.70 by ($1.08).
-Alphabet had a net margin of 27.57% and a return on equity of 30.18%.
-The firm had revenue of $56.02 billion during the quarter, compared to the consensus estimate of $56.17 billion.
-During the same period in the prior year, the business posted $26.29 earnings per share.
-On average, equities analysts predict that Alphabet Inc. will post 110.62 earnings per share for the current fiscal year.
+Alphabet (NASDAQ:GOOGL – Get Rating) last announced its earnings results on Tuesday, April 26th.
+The information services provider reported $24.62 EPS for the quarter, missing the consensus estimate of $25.70 by ($1.08).
+The company had revenue of $56.02 billion for the quarter, compared to analyst estimates of $56.17 billion.
+Alphabet had a return on equity of 30.18% and a net margin of 27.57%.
+During the same quarter last year, the business posted $26.29 earnings per share.
+Equities research analysts expect that Alphabet Inc. will post 110.62 earnings per share for the current year.

-Several research firms have recently weighed in on GOOGL.
-JPMorgan Chase & Co. lowered their target price on shares of Alphabet from $3,200.00 to $2,800.00 and set an “overweight” rating on the stock in a report on Wednesday, June 29th.
-UBS Group lowered their target price on shares of Alphabet from $3,600.00 to $2,650.00 and set a “buy” rating on the stock in a report on Thursday, June 16th.
-Jefferies Financial Group lowered their target price on shares of Alphabet from $3,400.00 to $3,100.00 in a report on Tuesday, May 24th.
-Monness Crespi & Hardt lowered their target price on shares of Alphabet to $2,900.00 in a report on Tuesday, July 5th.
-Finally, Citigroup lowered their target price on shares of Alphabet from $3,175.00 to $2,900.00 in a report on Thursday.
-One investment analyst has rated the stock with a hold rating, thirty-four have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $3,244.22.

 Alphabet Inc provides various products and platforms in the United States, Europe, the Middle East, Africa, the Asia-Pacific, Canada, and Latin America.
 It operates through Google Services, Google Cloud, and Other Bets segments.
 The Google Services segment offers products and services, including ads, Android, Chrome, hardware, Gmail, Google Drive, Google Maps, Google Photos, Google Play, Search, and YouTube.